Seminoe State Park

 Seminoe State Park is a public recreation area located on the northwest side of the Seminoe Reservoir, at the base of the Seminoe Mountains, 35 mi north of Sinclair, Carbon County, Wyoming.
 The state park encompasses 1,639 acre of land and offers access to 19000 acre of water.
 It is managed by the Wyoming Division of State Parks and Historic Sites.

 History

 Following construction of the Seminoe Dam and Reservoir in the 1930s, the state of Wyoming created the state park in 1965 through an agreement with the U.S. Bureau of Reclamation.
+The name Seminoe -- a corruption of the French name Cimineau -- derives from the French trapper, Basil Cimineau Lajeunesse, who was active in the area in the 1800s.

 Activities and amenities

 The park's recreational offerings include two camping areas, swimming, fishing, boating, and picnicking.
 Local wildlife includes bobcats, mule deer, skunks, raccoons, moose, elk, mountain lions, bighorn sheep, rabbits, and bald eagles.